TheKikGen/MPC-LiveXplore/README.md

 ## DIRECT DOWNLOAD LINKS FOR AKAI/AIR PLUGINS CONTENTS (2022-11-11)

 If you want to get instant download from any computer rather than doing that from your Force or MPC preferences menu, here are direct download links to all current plugins.
-You need to unzip and copy the content in tha ad-hoc subdirectroy of the "Synths" contents directory, on your external HD or USB key as follow :
+You need to unzip and copy the content in the ad-hoc subdirectroy of the "Synths" contents directory, on your external HD or USB key as follow :

 Synths/